-Anusha et al. (2019) used an input dataset containing information about computer science students for years 2015-2019, taking into account their academic performance.
+Anusha et al. (2019) used an input dataset containing information about computer science students for the years 2015-2019, taking into account their academic performance.
 Instead of a classification model, they used a regression model.
-The proposed system predicted the outcome in a numerical way using KNN, decision tree, SVM, random forest, linear regression, and multilinear regression.
+The proposed system predicted the outcome numerically using KNN, decision tree, SVM, random forest, linear regression, and multilinear regression.
 In this case, multiple linear regression proved to be the optimal solution.